MultiCraft/repixture/mods/rp_mobs/API.md

 Finally, task queues organize the execution of tasks.
 A task queue is a sequence of tasks that get executed in order.
 Tasks get automatically removed from the queue once finished.
 Task queues also optionally have a `decider` function which is called every time the task queue is empty.

 A mob can have any number of task queues active at a time.
-While tasks and microtasks are executed sequentially, task queues run in parrallel.
+While tasks and microtasks are executed sequentially, task queues run in parallel.

 Task queues, tasks and microtask form a tree-like structure, like so: